 What We Do

 Please note that DC Plumbing Code requires a permit for this work, which must be obtained by a DC-licensed Master Plumber (This applies to the installation of the valve itself, not to the preparation or any floor work.)
-If you had a backflow preventer installed by a non-DC licensed plumber since July 1 but before DC Water announced this program, you must do the following to qualify for the rebate:
+If you had a backwater valve installed by a non-DC licensed plumber since July 1, 2012 but before DC Water announced this program, you must do the following to qualify for the rebate:

 - Get a DC-licensed Master Plumber to pull a permit for the work that was already performed.

-- Submit the work to a DCRA inspection as part of the permit process.
+- Submit the work for a DCRA inspection as part of the permit process.

-- Present us with the approved inspection along with the rest of the rebate paperwork.
+- Present us with the rest of the rebate paperwork.